Siftah/get_iplayer/instructions.md

     Use **File->Save As** (or equivalent for your browser) to save the script to your local disk.
 Proceed to Step 4 below.

-    If the fix for your problem is not in the master repository, proceed to Step 2 below to obtain the patched get_iplayer.
+    If the fix for your problem is not in the master repository, proceed to Step 2 below to obtain the patched get_iplayer available here.

 2. **Make sure you need the patched version**